Queenless Colony or Supersedure? (UK)

 If You’re Still Unsure

-If you’re not confident in what you’re seeing, step back and gather more information:
+If you’re not confident in what you’re seeing, step back and gather more information rather than making an immediate change:

 - Check again in 7 days